LIVESTREAM: Zuma appears before Zondo commission

 M&G Online reporter

-Former president Jacob Zuma is expected to give testimony for a third day on Wednesday.
+Former president Jacob Zuma is expected to give testimony for a fourth day on Thursday.
 (Oupa Nkosi/M&G)

 Zuma is reportedly the commission’s most implicated witness.
 In January, the Daily Maverick reported that the former president had been served with the highest number of notices that he had been implicated in individual statements.